Working with variables in Engee

 Variables as parameters of blocks

 You can control block parameters without programmatic methods by simply setting individual parameter values as variables.
 Let’s consider an example with the model presented in the article Software processing of simulation results in Engee.
-The model consists of blocks Sine Wave Function and Terminator, with writing enabled to signal between them:
+The model consists of the blocks Sine Wave and Terminator, with writing enabled for signalling between them:

-The Sine Wave Function block is the only block in the model whose parameters can be configured.
-Left-click on the block and set the variables for each parameters according to the figure:
+Block Sine Wave is the only block in the model whose parameters can be configured.
+Left-click on the block and set variables for each parameters according to the figure:

 After setting the variable names for the block values, assign values for each of these variables: